gmeligio/terraform-provider-netparse/docs/functions/parse_cidr.md

 page_title: "parse_cidr function - netparse"
 subcategory: ""
 description: |-
-  Parses an IP address and prefix length in CIDR notation as defined in RFC 4632 https://rfc-editor.org/rfc/rfc4632.html and RFC 4291 https://rfc-editor.org/rfc/rfc4291.html.
+  Parses an IP address and prefix length in CIDR notation.
+It uses the net/netip https://pkg.go.dev/net/netip#Prefix.Masked go package to parse the CDIR.
+For more details in CIDR notation, see RFC 4632 https://rfc-editor.org/rfc/rfc4632.html and RFC 4291 https://rfc-editor.org/rfc/rfc4291.html.
 The functionality is equivalent to the netparse_cidr data source.
 ---

 # function: parse_cidr

-Parses an IP address and prefix length in CIDR notation as defined in [RFC 4632](https://rfc-editor.org/rfc/rfc4632.html) and [RFC 4291](https://rfc-editor.org/rfc/rfc4291.html).
+Parses an IP address and prefix length in CIDR notation.
+It uses the [net/netip](https://pkg.go.dev/net/netip#Prefix.Masked) go package to parse the CDIR.
+For more details in CIDR notation, see [RFC 4632](https://rfc-editor.org/rfc/rfc4632.html) and [RFC 4291](https://rfc-editor.org/rfc/rfc4291.html).
 The functionality is equivalent to the `netparse_cidr` data source.

 ## Example Usage